bmwargentina/lamismafe/README.md

-Guía de Iglesias
+Guía Argentina de Iglesias Evangélicas
 =========

-GitHub Pages site using sheetsee.js and a Google Docs spreadsheet and form to record and display churches in Argentina.
+GitHub Pages site using sheetsee.js and a Google Docs spreadsheet and form to record and display evangelical churches in Argentina.